 The iFrame application uses

 js-idx in combination to support all keychain and identity management operations.
-It also connects to a community Ceramic node managed by the 3Box Labs team, to persist all 3ID and IDX related Ceramic documents.
+It also connects to a community Ceramic node managed by the 3Box Labs team, to persist all 3ID and IDX related Ceramic streams.
 The 3ID Connect application is hosted on AWS under the

 Key Management System